EYBlockchain/starlight/doc/STATUS.md

  - Any combination of:
     - Any number of functions:
       - Standalone functions can be compiled, along with internal function calls as long as secrecy is preserved (e.g. don't pass a secret parameter to a public function).
+Internal function calls currently only support arguments passed as identifiers, or as direct member accesses on struct values.
       - External function calls are supported, as long as secret states aren't involved.
       - Constructors are supported, but be aware that the output shield contract will contain a constructor combining the `.zol` constructor and some extra functionality.
       - Functions can have any number of secret or public parameters of the types below.